quadratic-games/character-sheet/README.md

 # character-sheet
 It's a flexible, modular character sheet!
 Works with any game.

+The website can be found at: http://45.55.81.224/ Domain name pending.

 Harrison: Backbone models, Marionnette

 Ivy & Tina: Front end, Backbone views, routing